Code-Institute-Submissions/web_studio/README.md

     4000000000005126   Charge succeeds but refunding a captured charge fails asynchronously with a failure_reason of expired_or_canceled_card.
 Note that because refund failures are asynchronous, the refund will appear to be successful at first and will only have the failed status on subsequent fetches.
 We also notify you of refund failures using the charge.refund.updated webhook event.
     4000000000000101   If a CVC number is provided, the cvc_check fails.
 If your account is blocking payments that fail CVC code validation, the charge is declined.
     4000000000000341   Attaching this card to a Customer object succeeds but attempts to charge the customer fail.
-    4000000000009235   Results in a charge with a risk_level of elevated.
+    4000000000009235   results in a charge with a risk_level of elevated.
-    4000000000004954   Results in a charge with a risk_level of highest.
+    4000000000004954   results in a charge with a risk_level of highest.
-    4100000000000019   Results in a charge with a risk_level of highest.
+    4100000000000019   results in a charge with a risk_level of highest.
 The charge is blocked as it's considered fraudulent.
     4000000000000002   Charge is declined with a card_declined code.
     4000000000009995   Charge is declined with a card_declined code.
 The decline_code attribute is insufficient_funds.
     4000000000009987   Charge is declined with a card_declined code.
 The decline_code attribute is lost_card.